 I think probably all the science is true.
 But here were some of our hypotheses about how the spiritual world could ALSO be true, and in fact reinforce the science.

 What if humans are the doorways between the spiritual world and the physical world?
 Particularly the brain.
-This makes sense because scientific instruments have pretty much failed at detecting any spiritual presence, but plenty of people claim to have experienced something spiritual (whether it’s seeing ghosts or reaching nirvana or hearing from God).
+This makes sense because scientific instruments have pretty much failed at detecting any "spiritual" presence with their sensors, but plenty of people claim to have seen something spiritual (whether it’s seeing ghosts or miracles).
 And in fact I recorded 200 pages of miracles in this book where I interviewed pastors in Ethiopia.